Community Giving, All Year Long

 An alarming report from from the American Academy of Child and Pediatric Psychiatry tells us that suicide is the second leading cause of death for children, adolescents, and young adults 15 to 24 years old.
 Oregon Health Sciences University researchers found a significant increase in suicidal overdoses beginning around 2012.
 The most significant increase is seen among children 10- to 12-years old, representing a five-fold increase.
 While the increase in persistent sadness and feelings of helplessness spans the gender spectrum, the CDC reports the teen girls experience these feelings at twice the rate of teen boys.
 The mental crisis among children was so dire as to to be declared a national state of emergency by the American Academy of Pediatrics (AAP), the American Academy of Child and Adolescent Psychiatry (AACAP) and the Children’s Hospital Association (CHA).

-From its first class of four students held at Layor Art Supply in April 2022, HÚE has grown to 60 students and counting during the first sessions of 2023.
-The non-profit currently offers two classes per week at DIY Cave.
-Sessions run three months long.
+From its first class of four students held at Layor Art Supply in April 2022, HÚE has grown to serving over 200 students each week.
+The non-profit currently offers arts programming three days each week.
 All classes are free of charge, removing economic barriers that are often a hurdle to enrichment programs for low-income families.
 Because Carpinelli is a bilingual speaker, HÚE classes are accessible to the Spanish-speaking community as well.

 Where You Come In